"Peak Oil" - Why Smart Folks Disagree - Part II

 2. Better technology is in a race with depletion, and so far is losing (declining net energy).

-3. Focusing on energy return (gross minus net) bypasses many of the moving pieces in project decision criteria inherent in financial analysis.
+3. Focusing on energy return (gross minus energy cost) bypasses many of the moving pieces in project decision criteria inherent in financial analysis which increasingly includes debt/credit.

 4. Modern society has been built around high energy density infrastructure.
 Declines in net energy, if not replaced, will have serious economic implications.